wildfly/quickstart/ejb-multi-server/README.md

 Access the Servlet application deployed as a WAR inside a minimal server
 ---------------------

-An example how to access EJB's from a separate instance which only contains a web application.
+An example how to access EJBs from a separate instance which only contains a web application.

 1. Make sure that the deployments are successful as described above.
-2. Use a browser to access the Servlet at the following URL: <http://localhost:8380/jboss-ejb-multi-server-app-web/>
+2. Use a browser to access the Servlet at the following URL: <http://localhost:8380/ejb-multi-server-app-web/>
 3. The Servlet will invoke the remote EJBs directly and show the results, compare that the invocation is successful

 Undeploy the Archives
 --------------------

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the ${product.name} server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
-        WILDFLY_HOME/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=undeploy-domain.cli

 Remove the Server Domain Configuration
 --------------------

-You can remove the domain configuration by manually restoring the back-up copies the configuration files or by running the JBoss CLI Script.

-### Remove the Server Domain Configuration Manually
-1. If it is running, stop the WildFly server.
+1. If it is running, stop the ${product.name} server.
-2. Restore the `WILDFLY_HOME/domain/configuration/domain.xml` and `WILDFLY_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
-Be sure to replace WILDFLY_HOME with the path to your server.
+2. Restore the `${jboss.home.name}/domain/configuration/domain.xml` and `${jboss.home.name}/domain/configuration/host.xml` files with the back-up copies of the files.
+Be sure to replace ${jboss.home.name} with the path to your server.

-### Remove the Security Domain Configuration by Running the JBoss CLI Script

-_Note: This script returns the server to a default configuration and the result may not match the server configuration prior to testing this quickstart.
-If you were not running with the default configuration before testing this quickstart, you should follow the intructions above to manually restore the configuration to its previous state._

-1. Start the WildFly server by typing the following:

-        For Linux:   WILDFLY_HOME/bin/domain.sh
-        For Windows: WILDFLY_HOME\bin\domain.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server.

-        WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
-This script removes the server configuration that was done by the `install-domain.cli` script.
-You should see the following result following the script commands:

-        The batch executed successfully.

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)
+EJB Client (ejb-client) currently has limited support in the Eclipse Web Tools Platform (WTP).
+For that reason, this quickstart is not supported in Red Hat JBoss Developer Studio.

 Debug the Application
 ------------------------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

     mvn dependency:sources
-    mvn dependency:resolve -Dclassifier=javadoc